Plumsail/orgchart-docs/source/html-templates/templating-syntax.rst

    {{{AboutMe}}}

-For example, you want to display the “About me” property from SharePoint user profiles on the tooltip.
+For example, you want to display the "About me" property from SharePoint user profiles on the tooltip.
 If you just add it to the tooltip template, you will get an alike result with escaped HTML tags.

-In this case, you need to enclose the “AboutMe” token into triple braces.
+In this case, you need to enclose the :code:`AboutMe` token into triple braces.

 As a result, the mark-up of the content will be properly processed: